How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Other recommendations:

-Cassis – If hiking is your preference, stay in Cassis, just a short bus from Marseille.
+Cassis – If hiking is your preference, stay in Cassis, which is just a short bus from Marseille.
 This is your perfect base point when planning to visit the wonderful Calanques National Park, which is only a short walk away.

 Cours Julien – For those eager to experience the bustling nightlife of Marseille, your best pick would be Cours Julien, known for its array of cafes and bars.